7 Advanced Quarto

 See @sec-review if you are totally lost.

-The cross references shows up like this: See ?sec-review if you are totally lost.
+The cross references shows up like this: See Section 7.1 if you are totally lost.

 It can be helpful to turn on section numbering with number-sections: true in the YAML header.
 Additionally, Markdown has a native method for linking between sections.